Fill your College Details

 Applications of Coaxial Cable in Computer Networks

-Coaxial cable has a wide range of applications in networking such as:
+Coaxial cable has numerous uses in networking including:

-Coaxial cable is commonly used in cable TV systems.
-It delivers high-quality video signals directly to your television, allowing you to enjoy a wide range of channels.
+Coaxial cable is used in most cable TV systems.
+It transmits high-definition video signals to your TV for you to view several channels.

 2. Internet Connections

-Many internet service providers (ISPs) use coaxial cable to connect homes and businesses to their broadband networks.
-This type of connection is often found in cable internet services.
+ISPs use coaxial cable widely to connect homes and businesses to their broadband networks.
+This kind of connection is widely used in cable internet services.

 3. Local Area Networks (LANs)